 - Boeing buzzes about ‘source’ of work

-- Out-Sourced Profits – The Cornerstone of Successful Subcontracting – L. J. Hart-Smith’s original paper questioning the practice of outsourcing (as provided by the Seattle Times)
+- Out-Sourced Profits – The Cornerstone of Successful Subcontracting – Excerpts from L. J. Hart-Smith’s original paper questioning the practice of outsourcing (as provided by the Seattle Times)

 - Quick fix for Dreamliner looks less likely, experts say

 - Dreamliner delays nothing new, former Boeing workers recall